 Annuals in the Perennial Garden

-Very often, when people hear of Plants for a Future they come to believe that we are strongly opposed to the growing of annual plants.
-Whilst we do believe that the biggest emphasis, when Annuals in the Perennial Garden (see our leaflet ‘Why Perennials’ for an explanation of this), this does not by any means rule out growing annuals.
-This leaflet will look at ways of including many of the conventional annual crops in a perennial garden and will also look at a number of less well known annuals such as Chinese mallow and pearl lupin.
+Plants For A Future has always focused on providing information about, and encouraged the cultivation and use of, perennial plants.
+But this does not mean that we discourage the growing of annual plants.
+This section will look at ways of including many of the conventional annual crops in a perennial garden and will also look at a number of less well-known annuals such as Chinese mallow and pearl lupin.
 We use the term ‘annual’ in a rather loose sense to depict those plants we usually cultivate as annual crops (such as runner beans), rather than just limit ourselves to the true annuals that complete their entire life cycle within a year.

-Of course, being Plants for a Future, we do not like the idea of growing lots of the same plant in straight lines.
+Of course, as outlined in the first section of this book, we do not like the idea of growing lots of the same plant in straight lines.
 We have found that, the more of any one species that is grown together than the greater the chance of problems with pests and diseases.
 Thus, if you want to grow annual plants, we recommend integrating them as far as possible with the perennial species.
 This is not always easy, and there are a number of annual plants that just do not fit easily into a perennial system, but it is surprising how many can do well there.

 - The plants are more scattered and so harvesting of some crops such as carrots and peas can be more complicated as you have to wander here and there in order to harvest sufficient quantity.